 Campus Collaborator of the Year: Jennifer Barton, Ph.D., BIO5 Institute

 TLA could not succeed without strong leadership voices helping extend its message across the university.
 The BIO5 Institute supports and encourages faculty engagement in commercialization and has been an excellent strategic partner to TLA.
-Its director, Jennifer Barton(link is external), Ph.D., has been a champion for invention and commercialization at the UA.
+Its director, Jennifer Barton, Ph.D., has been a champion for invention and commercialization at the UA.